PyFlat/YT-Downloader/README.md

   - Select the output folder, this is by default the /Download folder
   - Press Download and wait until you see the button again, then you can download more videos or another format
 - ### Search:
-  - Enter the search term you want to search for
-  - Wait until the results are displayed
+  - Wait until the results are displayed (Can take a bit with slow Wifi)
   - With left click you can open a video in the download page
   - With right click you can see the uploader and title of the video
 - ### Settings: